jpmorganchase/payments/README.md

 You can ignore it as this is because our server is not running.
 (See [Hitting JP Morgan APIs locally section](#hitting-jp-morgan-apis-locally))

+When looking at the code we recommend looking at the pages files within the src folder, we have 3 core pages; accounts, payments and service status.
+Each page refers to a set of APIs (account services, sending a payment and gathering service status updates)

 ### Hitting JP Morgan APIs

 This will require you to provide some SSL certificates.
 You will need to onboard to JP Morgan to access this information.
-Further details are available[here](http://developer.jpmorgan.com/).
+Further details are available [here](http://developer.jpmorgan.com/).

 Once you have the correct files ready you can upload them to your server (DO NOT COMMIT THESE FILES TO YOUR CODEBASE).